google/OpenSK/README.md

 library to bring OpenSK to your own hardware.

 You are viewing the branch for developers.
 New features are developed here.
-Go to the latest numbered branch for a more stable version of OpenSK.
+Go to the default branch for a more stable version of OpenSK.

 ### FIDO2